 - 70 hours as pilot-in-command

 - 50 hours PIC cross-country flight time

-- Hold a valid JAR Class 1 medical certificate
+- Hold a valid EASA Class 1 medical certificate

 - Passed a course of theoretical instruction as set out in the PART-FCL